optimizely/python-sdk/README.md

 **Note**: To use [AuthDatafilePollingConfigManager](#authdatafilepollingconfigmanager), you must create a secure environment for your project and generate an access token for your datafile.

-**access_token** The access_token is attached to the outbound HTTP request header to authorize the request and fetch the datafile.
+**datafile_access_token** The datafile_access_token is attached to the outbound HTTP request header to authorize the request and fetch the datafile.

 #### Advanced configuration